conestack/yafowil/src/yafowil/base.rst

     ...     widget()
     ... except KeyError, e:
     ...     print e
-    'Property with key "id" is not given on widget "test" (no default).'
+    'Property with key "id" is not given on widget "test" (no default)'

 Case for (4): Unprefixed default::